Controlled breathing may support parasympathetic activation—the 'rest and digest' response that counteracts stress.

 When you're anxious, your breathing becomes shallow and rapid—signaling danger to your brain.
 Controlled breathing interrupts this pattern by deliberately slowing your breath rate.

 A 2018 systematic review (Zaccaro et al.) found that slow breathing techniques (6-10 breaths/minute) enhance autonomic, cerebral, and psychological flexibility.
-A 2023 Stanford study (Balban et al.) found that just 5 minutes of structured breathing significantly reduced anxiety—outperforming mindfulness meditation.
+A 2023 study (Balban et al.) found that brief structured breathing practices were associated with improved mood and reduced physiological arousal.